-[Ed. note: This is a copyrighted article written by our friends at Mcgrath & Grace in Cleveland.
-Attorney James McGrath helps law firms and businesses with investigative and in house compliance needs.
-Jim also writes extensively on the Foreign Corrupt Practices Act.
-Jim can be reached at through his firm’s website at www.mcgrathgrace.com or directly at
+[Updated Ed. note: This is a copyrighted article written by our friends at Mcgrath & Grace in Cleveland.
+Attorney James McGrath helped law firms and businesses with investigative and in house compliance needs.
+Jim also wrote extensively on the Foreign Corrupt Practices Act.
+Sadly, after writing this article, Jim died unexpectedly.
+He was a young lawyer with a brilliant mind.

 We reposted this article because of our False Claims Act / Whistleblower practice.
 Although we are sometimes on opposite sides, we have great respect for Jim and his team of investigative lawyers.
 Our regular readers and clients know that our recent false claims act case against Allied Home Mortgage was adopted by the U.S. government on November 1st.
 With that filing, Mahany & Ertl becomes one of the few law firms in the nation with a whistleblower complaint in excess of $1 billion.
 We are always looking for new clients – if you know of fraud or fraud against the taxpayers of the United States, please give us a call.
+This includes taking Foreign Corrupt Practice Act cases on behalf of whistleblowers.
 All inquiries are confidential.]

 by James Mcgrath, Esq.

 With the uptick in Medicare and Medicaid fraud enforcement and False Claims Act intervention, surely the number of government investigations will continue to outstrip manpower.
 It is the nature of the beast and we are talking about government, after all.
 Previously, the delay that this has placed upon evaluations of qui tam claims and decisions on interventions has been written about in this corner.
 Burgeoning to-do lists or not, a Wyoming case seems to be the poster child for intolerably slow inquiries by the government.